New recipes and updates

 METHOD

-1. Put the raisins, sultanas, cranberries and mixed peel in a mixing bowl or a small zip lock bag.
-Pour the rum into the fruit and mix well.
-Seal the bag or cover the bowl and leave for a few hours, best overnight, to soak.
+1. Place all the fruit, almonds, zest and mixed peel in a mixing bowl or a small zip lock bag.
+Warm up the rum in the microwave and pour into the fruit.
+Seal the bag or cover the bowl and leave to soak for a few hours, best overnight.

-2. Mix all the ingredients for the starter dough in a large bowl.
+3. Mix all the ingredients for the starter dough in a large bowl.
 Cover with cling film and leave for an hour in a warm place.
-In the meantime grind the cardamom seeds in a pestle and mortar and mix with the other spices and the sugar.
+In the meantime mix all the other spices with the sugar in a small bowl.

-3. Add the spice mix to the starter dough together with the ingredients for the main dough apart from the butter.
-Add a pinch of salt, then mix with your hands or in a standing mixer with the dough hook attachment for about 2 minutes.
-Add half the butter, then mix for a couple of minutes before adding the rest of the butter.
-Continue mixing until all the butter is absorbed and the dough is beginning to look silky smooth, stops sticking to your hands or bounces off the sides of the mixer bowl.
-Cover the bowl with a clean sheet of cling film and set aside to rise for 30 minutes.
+4. Add the spice mix to the starter dough together with the flour, sugar, egg yolk and milk amounts for the main dough.
+Knead with your hands until homogenous or mix in a standing mixer with the dough hook attachment for about 2 minutes.
+Add half the butter, mix for a few minutes before adding the rest of the butter.
+Continue kneading or mixing until all the butter is absorbed and the dough looks silky smooth, stops sticking to your hands and clears the sides of the mixer bowl.
+Cover the bowl and set aside to rise for 30 minutes.

-4. When the dough has risen, mix in the almonds and the lemon zest.
-Add the soaked fruit and mix in very gently, preferably with your hands, in order to avoid crushing the fruit.
-Return the dough to the cleaned bowl, cover loosely with cling film and leave to rest for another 30 minutes.
+5. Now add the soaked fruit, and mix in very gently, preferably with your hands, in order to avoid mashing the fruit.
+Return the dough to the bowl, cover and leave to rest for another 30 minutes.

 6. Divide the rested dough in half.
-Shape each piece into a ball and rest for 15 minutes.
-Flatten the balls gently to oval shapes, about 30 x 20 cm.
-Press gently down just off the middle to form a trench for the marzipan.
+Shape each piece roughly into a ball and rest for 15 minutes.
+Flatten the balls to oval shapes, about 30 x 20 cm.
 Unwrap the marzipan, then place one piece, lengthwise, down the middle of each piece of dough.
-Fold the smaller part of the dough over the other, like a pasty, to cover the marzipan.
+Fold one side of the dough over the other, like a pasty, to cover the marzipan.

-8. Remove the tea towel and put the baking sheet in the lower part of the oven.
-Bake the Stollen for 20-25 minutes or until they start turn golden brown.
+8. Remove the tea towel and bake the Stollen for 20-25 minutes or until they start to turn golden brown.

 9. While the Stollen are baking, make the coating.
-Mix the caster sugar with the vanilla seeds in a bowl, then sprinkle over a large sheet of baking paper.
-Melt the butter in a small saucepan over a low heat.
+Mix the caster sugar with the vanilla seeds in a bowl and melt the butter.

 10. Remove the Stollen from the oven and leave to cool for a few minutes, then remove any fruit that has popped out and burnt (it will taste bitter).
-Using a pastry brush, coat the Stollen all over with butter, then sift the vanilla sugar over the loaves.
-Leave them to cool completely.
+Using a pastry brush, coat the Stollen all over with melted butter, then sift the vanilla sugar over the loaves.
+Leave the loaves to cool completely.

 11. When cold, dust them generously with icing sugar.
-Wrap loosely in parchment then wrap tightly in foil.
+To store, wrap loosely in parchment then tightly in foil.
 Keep in a cool place, easily for several weeks.
 It is supposed to get better while it matures but mine have never lasted long enough for me to test it.

 NEW recipe finder